John Ford (musician): Biography

 Ford's influence on the band, primarily known as a folk rock group, shifted them into a new direction in the progressive / art rock scene.
 Ford penned songs such as "Heavy Disguise" and "Part of the Union", Strawbs' biggest chart hit, whilst working with David Bowie/T. Rex producer Tony Visconti on A&M Records.
-Ford reieved an Ivor Novello Award for "Part of the Union".
+Ford received an Ivor Novello Award for "Part of the Union".

 Ford received three gold discs, and a platinum disc.
 A few years later, Ford and Richard Hudson formed Hudson Ford, signed to A&M, and released the UK Singles Chart hits "Pick Up The Pieces", "Burn Baby Burn" and "Floating in the Wind" and three albums - Nickelodeon, Free Spirit and Worlds Collide.
 They then moved to CBS Records for the Daylight album.

 In 1979, Ford hit the charts again with The Monks, a punk project of sorts also picked up by EMI, with the surprise novelty double platinum hit, "Nice Legs Shame About the Face" from Bad Habits and "Suspended Animation".
 Ford also developed an alter ego in High Society with 1930s-style melodies, releasing a self-titled album in 1984.
 In 1986, Ford relocated to the U.S., and started working on his solo project and concerts.

 Ford teamed up again with Strawbs for the 30 Year Reunion Tour in 1998, performing as bass guitarist and vocalist, after a hiatus since the late 1980s, and again for the 2001 Strawbs' UK Spring Tour.
 In between, in 1999, Ford played on Ritchie Blackmore's band Blackmore's Night release Under a Violet Moon, their second international release, which featured Ford on "Wind in the Willows".
 He also played some shows with the band.

-In January 2004, Ford opened for Dave Mason at a Long Island concert venue, The Downtown the was located in Farmingdale, New York.
+In January 2004, Ford opened for Dave Mason at a Long Island concert venue, The Downtown which was located in Farmingdale, New York.

 July 2004's Strawbs Summer UK Electric Tour, featured Ford on bass and vocals with the original UK electric line up from the 1970s.
 Some of his live performances can be viewed on DVD, on Strawbs Live in Tokyo and The Complete Strawbs – Live at Chiswick House.